News and updates on the IFoA Learning Change Programme

 27 July 2021

 We would like to say thank you to everyone who participated in the recent Pre-Associate Curriculum Survey, which has now closed.
 We received 1867 responses in total.
-There was representation from across the world; with 31% of respondents from India, 27% from the UK, 20% from China, Hong Kong, Malaysia and Singapore and the remaining 22% from countries including; Australia, South Africa, Africa, America.
+There was representation from across the world; with 31% of respondents from India, 27% from the UK, 20% from China mainland, Hong Kong SAR, Malaysia, and Singapore, and the remaining 22% from countries including; Australia, South Africa, Africa, America.

 We thank you again for taking the time to be part of this significant project to reflect on the pre-Associate Curriculum and look forward to reviewing and considering all your feedback.